 Most Americans in this survey on loneliness considered their friends and relationships to be too superficial.
-This prevalence of isolation, loneliness, and failed relationships reflects a sad state of affairs, where men and women, who by nature desire love and companionship become disillusioned when what they long for seems unattainable.
+This prevalence of isolation, loneliness, and failed relationships reflect a sad state of affairs, where men and women, who by nature desire love and companionship, become disillusioned when what they long for seems unattainable.

-Love must be given unconditionally, an almost impossible tasks for human beings.
-When we love someone, we expect a certain response (time, attention and affection) and it is a hardship when we don’t get it.
+Love must be given unconditionally, an almost impossible task for human beings.
+When we love someone, we expect a certain response (time, attention, and affection), and it is a hardship when we don’t get it.
 But perfect love requires us to shed these expectations.

-This kind of love is transcendental, and therefore must come from a transcendental being who gave us this desire – which we call God.
-(For a more in-depth discussion check out this article.)
-Our longing for love and companionship can only be perfectly fulfilled when we encounter the living God and ask Him to ease the challenges of our human existence – loneliness, isolation and failed relationships.
+This kind of love is transcendental and, therefore, must come from a transcendental being who gave us this desire—which we call God.
+Our longing for love and companionship can only be perfectly fulfilled when we encounter the living God and ask Him to ease the challenges of our human existence—loneliness, isolation, and failed relationships.
 With the sincere effort to ask God about the nature of our existence, we discover that He is a real person who can engage with us.

 Love fosters a dynamic relationship between God and the human person, built on a strong foundation of God’s being and our natural inclination toward Him.
-This relationship is essential to discover the answers of life and to quench our thirst for meaningful relationships.
+This relationship is essential to discover the answers to life and quenching our thirst for meaningful relationships.

 Love is a free, immaterial gift that comes from God and is fulfilled by engaging with God.
-We as human beings discover that we are much more than just flesh and bones; and more importantly, that the desires that we long for can be fulfilled for they were given to us by God.
+We as human beings discover that we are much more than just flesh and bones; and, more importantly, that the desires that we long for can be fulfilled, for they were given to us through the unconditional love of God.